adebray/latex_style_files/README.md

 features (most notably, I want to tweak the `enumerate` environment to fix a few things that made my documents less readable; these improvements are the major reason I decided to write this).

-I also need to test this code; I'm sure there are things I did wrong, but I haven't tried them yet.
+I also need to finish testing this code; I've done a little testing, but not nearly enough.

 There are also various smaller TODOs scattered throughout my document.